Franklin (TV series): Episodes

+Setting and characters

-Characters and neighbourhood
+Characters

-The main character of the series is Franklin Turtle himself.
-All episodes and films focus on Franklin as the main character.
-Almost all events are presented directly from his point of view with some exceptions.
-There are no stories in which Franklin is absent, though sometimes certain other characters may take more of a focus.
+The main character of the series is Franklin.
+Almost all events are presented directly from his point of view, with some exceptions.
+There are no stories in which Franklin is absent, but in some episodes other characters serve as the main focus.

+Franklin likes swimming, arts and crafts (especially drawing), and shoofly pie.
+Franklin has a blue blanket and a blue plush dog with short purple ears named Sam.
+In earlier seasons, Franklin sleeps with his blanket and Sam.
+He has been known to be afraid of the dark and thunderstorms.
+When Franklin is scared by thunderstorms, Sam and his blue blanket help keep him calm because he might otherwise panic or have a meltdown.

-Franklin's family includes his parents, Mr. and Mrs. Turtle and his younger sister Harriet.
-Mr. and Mrs. Turtle are presented as gentle and loving parents who provide direction and guidance for Franklin, as well as a reasonable discipline when needed.
+Characters who are part of Franklin's family includes his parents Mr. and Mrs. Turtle, and his younger sister Harriet.
+Mr. and Mrs. Turtle are presented as gentle, loving parents who provide direction and guidance for Franklin and reasonable discipline when needed.
 His sister, Harriet, was born in the film Franklin and the Green Knight and was featured in stories in the fifth and sixth seasons of the program.

-Unlike in the real world and in the world of the Arthur books and Arthur TV series by Marc Brown where the law that prohibits marriage between siblings and cousins and family members exists, in Franklin's world where the people are animals of different species, the laws of marriage are different and marriage between twin siblings is legal in Franklin's world.
-While most of the characters are animals of different species, and some have parents who are married twin siblings and share the same family, Franklin has parents who are not married siblings and are from different families and are of different ages and years apart.
-Franklin's extended family includes his paternal grandmother, who lives close by, as well as his maternal grandparents, who live on a remote farm (As shown in "Franklin's Magic Christmas") who are both the same age unlike Franklin's parents.
+Franklin's extended family includes his paternal grandmother, who lives nearby, and his maternal grandparents, who live on a remote farm (as shown in Franklin's Magic Christmas).